andymac-2/milestoneMap/docs/Instructions.md

 # User Guide
 ## Set Up
+milestoneMap can be installed locally or run from GitHub (recommended).

+To run from GitHub use the following URL [https://andymac-2.github.io/milestoneMap/](https://andymac-2.github.io/milestoneMap/)

 ## Basics
 ### Creating a milestoneMap
+Creating a milestone Map is as simple as saving the file.

+1. Change the title by selecting the "New Map" text at the top of the page.
+This will be the name of the .JSON file that is created when you select the "Save" option.

+2. Select "Save".

 ### Create/Update a Programme
 ### Create/Update a Project
 ### Create/Update a Milestone